-5.12 Table of equipment permitted/not per 1

 Details of equipment Permitted in competition Permitted in warm- up & exercise areas but NOT past Gear Steward & NOT in competition NOT permitted at an event or venue The wearing of any of the following at an event will entail elimination

-Any equipment which the Ground Jury, TD or Chief

-Steward may determine is against the intent and Х

-general principles of dressage
+Any equipment which the Ground Jury, TD or Chief Steward may determine is against the intent and general principles of dressage x

-Balancing reins (e.g. chambon, deGogue) X
+Balancing reins (e.g. chambon, deGogue) Х

-Bearing reins (e.g. chambon, deGogue) Х
+Bearing reins (e.g. chambon, deGogue) X

-Bit guards (leather/rubber circular gadgets that stop the bit pulling through) Х
+Bit guards (leather/rubber circular gadgets that stop the bit pulling through) х

 Bitless bridles e.g. hackamores Х

 Blinkers, any form Х

 Boots, bell boots and bandages Penalties are cumulative -2 pts from each judge if worn in the space around the arena -2 pts from each judge if worn in the arena

 Breastplates Up to and incl Medium with a snaffle bridle

 Crystal mane bands Х

 Snaffle Bridle All levels All levels

-Double bridle Med & above & 7yo Med & above & 7yo
+Double bridle Med & above & 7yo Young Horse competitions Med & above & 7yo Young Horse competitions

-Young Horse Young Horse

-competitions competitions

 Ear plugs Perm itted in presentations or nly

-False tail/tail extensions - no metal or added extra All levels - no

-weight - penalty of elimination metal or added

-For FEI-sanctioned events refer to FEI rules Article 428.4 extra weight or
+False tail/tail extensions - no metal or added extra weight - penalty of elimination For FEI-sanctioned events refer to FEI rules Article 428.4 All levels - no metal or added extra weight or elimination

-elimination

 Foregirths All levels

 Grass reins Х

 Headphones or similar devices Х

-Decoration on the horse incl mane/tail with items such as ribbons, flowers, glitter, etc, is, not permitted, apart from a rec ribbon in the tail to indicate a horse that kicks х
+Decoration on the horse incl mane/tail with items such as ribbons, flowers, glitter, etc, is, not permitted, apart from a rec ribbon in the tail to indicate a horse that kicks x

 Monkey grip All levels

 Nasal strips Х

 Neck straps All levels for safety purposes only

 Removable over-boots (e.g. Easy Boot/Mac Boot/Hoof Boot, Scoot Boot) Х

 Running martingales with a snaffle bridle

 Running reins (e.g. chambon, deGogue) Х

 Saddles - coloured piping Yes

 Saddle covers (e.g. sheepskin or rain covers, etc) Х

-Stirrups - lock in, tie downs, magnetised Х
+Stirrups - lock in, tie downs, magnetised X

 Tongue ties Х